-At this time, standardised forms of commercial leases have not been adopted and agreed for use in The Bahamas.
-While the preferred forms of lease agreement used are generally comparable and similar in style and content, there may also be wide variation between those used by smaller local developers or landlords, and those used in larger resort, tourist or commercial complexes, which require more sophisticated provisions.
+Standardised forms of commercial leases have not yet been adopted and agreed for use in The Bahamas.
+While the preferred forms of lease agreement used are generally comparable and similar in style and content, there may also be wide variation between those used by smaller local developers or landlords and those used in larger resort, tourist or commercial complexes, which require more sophisticated provisions.

-Under a typical Bahamian lease agreement it is generally industry standard that:
+Under a typical Bahamian lease agreement, the following is generally industry standard:

-Variation of rent is freely negotiable and subject to the contractual agreement of the parties.
-It is often the case that well-drawn commercial leases make provision for rent to be reviewed or updated at a certain agreed stage or date but, practically speaking and more commonly, the issue is addressed when the lease falls due for renewal.
+The variation of rent is freely negotiable and subject to the contractual agreement of the parties.
+Well-drawn commercial leases often make provisions for rent to be reviewed or updated at a certain agreed stage or date but, practically speaking and more commonly, the issue is addressed when the lease falls due for renewal.

 Under the VAT Act, leases are subject to the payment of VAT unless exempted.

 The rental of a “dwelling” (meaning a building or premises intended to be used as a place of residence or abode of a natural person) is exempt from VAT.
-However, in the case of vacation homes that are rented or let for a continuous period not exceeding 45 days (the primary example being private residences on online marketplaces like Airbnb, HomeAway or VRBO), VAT is payable at a rate of 10% on all rentals by non-Bahamians, and on rentals above the VAT threshold of BSD100,000 by Bahamians.
+However, for vacation homes that are rented or let for a continuous period not exceeding 45 days, VAT is payable at a rate of 10% on all rentals by non-Bahamians, and on rentals above the VAT threshold of BSD100,000 by Bahamians.
 10% VAT is payable on all rentals made through an online marketplace like Airbnb, HomeAway or Vrbo.

-A long-term lease (ie, a lease of property other than a dwelling for five or more years – whether commercial or residential) attracts VAT at a rate of 2.5% where the value is under BSD100,000 and otherwise at 10%.
+A long-term lease (ie, a lease of property other than a dwelling for five or more years) attracts VAT at a rate of 2.5% where the value is under BSD100,000 and otherwise at 10%.
 In addition, VAT is payable at the rate of 10% on all periodic rent payments.
 A lease-to-own contract attracts VAT on each stage or interim payment.

-A short-term lease or tenancy agreement of five years, or less, for commercial property attracts VAT of 10% on the periodic rent payments.
+A short-term lease or tenancy agreement of property (other than a dwelling) for under five years attracts VAT of 10% on the periodic rent payments.

-At the start of a lease the tenant would customarily pay the applicable VAT (see 6.7 Payment of VAT) and a security deposit that is usually equivalent to one month’s rent.
+At the start of a lease, the tenant would customarily pay the applicable VAT (see 6.7 Payment of VAT) and a security deposit, which is usually equivalent to one month’s rent.
 Registrar general recording fees (USD4.50 per page) are paid if the parties opt to record the agreement, but that practice tends to be quite rare.

-A number of larger commercial or tourist developments have been structured as multi-use condominiums with residential and commercial elements, or have master declarations of restrictions covenants and conditions that contemplate mixed use, and common area costs in those cases would usually be apportioned and charged to tenants as condominium assessments or maintenance fees/charges.
+A number of larger commercial or tourist developments have been structured as multi-use condominiums with residential and commercial elements, or have master declarations of restrictions, covenants and conditions that contemplate mixed-use.
+In such cases, common area costs would usually be apportioned and charged to tenants as condominium assessments or maintenance fees/charges.

 It is common for a standard form of commercial lease to include various restrictions governing the use of the leased real estate.
-In addition, restrictive covenants and conditions to which the real estate is subject would also usually be acknowledged by and observed and performed by a tenant, as well as any property-specific town planning or zoning restrictions.
+In addition, restrictive covenants and conditions to which the real estate is subject would usually be acknowledged, observed and performed by a tenant, as well as any property-specific town planning or zoning restrictions.

-Unless the tenant is contractually obliged to complete certain works or improvements, it is industry standard that a tenant would be prohibited from making alterations or improvements to the leased real estate without the prior approval of the landlord.
+Unless the tenant is contractually obliged to complete certain works or improvements, it is industry standard for a tenant to be prohibited from making alterations or improvements to the leased real estate without the prior approval of the landlord.

-In addition to the specific laws and regulations already mentioned, it is worth noting that it is a legal requirement that certain business leases or letting agreements by which a non-Bahamian acquires an interest in real estate in The Bahamas and which are over 21 years in duration, are required to be registered with the Investments Board and a Certificate of Registration obtained in accordance with the International Persons Landholding Act, 1993.
+Certain business leases or letting agreements by which a non-Bahamian acquires an interest in real estate in The Bahamas and which are over 21 years in duration are required to be registered with the Investments Board, and a Certificate of Registration must be obtained in accordance with the International Persons Landholding Act, 1993.
 A non-Bahamian tenant would also require a business licence issued by the Business Licence Department and all other immigration approvals and other regulatory permits or approvals that may be necessary in order to operate a commercial enterprise or undertaking on the leased commercial premises.

 It is a common feature of standard commercial leases that a landlord has the right to terminate the lease in the event of the insolvency of the tenant.

-In the case of bankruptcy, a landlord or other person to whom any rent is due from a bankrupt tenant may at any time, either before or after the commencement of the bankruptcy, seize the goods or effects of the bankrupt tenant for the rent due to them.
+In the case of bankruptcy, a landlord or other person to whom any rent is due from a bankrupt tenant may seize the goods or effects of the bankrupt tenant for the rent due to them at any time, either before or after the commencement of the bankruptcy.
 However, if such distress for rent is levied after the commencement of the bankruptcy, the landlord is only able to recover one year’s rent accrued prior to the date of the order of adjudication.
-The landlord may apply under the bankruptcy for the balance due for which distraint may not have been available.
-A landlord is not permitted to seize goods or effects of a bankrupt tenant which are held in trust for any other person, nor is the landlord permitted to seize the tools of the bankrupt’s trade and the necessary wearing apparel and bedding of the bankrupt, their spouse and children.
+The landlord may apply under the bankruptcy for the balance due, for which distraint may not have been available.
+A landlord is not permitted to seize goods or effects of a bankrupt tenant held in trust for any other person, nor to seize the tools of the bankrupt’s trade and the necessary wearing apparel and bedding of the bankrupt, their spouse and children.

-It is standard in The Bahamas for a landlord to require that a security deposit be paid at the outset of a lease (usually equivalent to one month’s rent), and that the first month's and last month’s rent be paid in advance.
-The lease agreement would provide that, in the event of default or damage, the security deposit may be forfeited.
+It is standard in The Bahamas for a landlord to require a security deposit to be paid at the outset of a lease (usually equivalent to one month’s rent), and for the first and last months' rent to be paid in advance.
+The lease agreement would provide that the security deposit may be forfeited in the event of default or damage.
 In addition, under the laws of The Bahamas, a landlord may distrain against the tenant’s goods, chattels and effects to recover arrears of rent.

-Hold-over provisions which speak to the continued occupation of a tenant on the expiration of the agreed term, with the consent of the landlord, are common in standard lease agreements.
+Hold-over provisions that speak to the continued occupation of a tenant beyond the expiration of the agreed term, with the consent of the landlord, are common in standard lease agreements.
 In the absence of such provisions and the landlord’s consent, the tenant has no security or right of occupation under Bahamian law.
-A tenant in continued occupation would be deemed to occupy the leased real estate with the consent of the landlord on a periodic tenancy under the same conditions as those of the expired lease (as far as applicable to a periodic tenancy).
+A tenant in continued occupation would be deemed to occupy the leased real estate with the consent of the landlord on a periodic tenancy under the same conditions as those of the expired lease (insofar as applicable to a periodic tenancy).

-While the parties are able to freely negotiate their desired terms between themselves, it is unusual for a tenant to be permitted to assign its leasehold interest in the lease or sublet all or a portion of the leased premises.
+While the parties can freely negotiate their desired terms between themselves, it is unusual for a tenant to be permitted to assign its leasehold interest in the lease or to sublet all or a portion of the leased premises.
 Where that is permitted, it is usually subject to the express and prior written consent of the landlord.

-As mentioned in 6.14 Specific Regulations, a non-Bahamian tenant may have an obligation to register long-term leases in excess of 21 years with the Investments Board under the International Persons Landholding Act, 1993.
-Except for such long-term leases, there is no requirement to obtain government approval to lease real estate, or to record the lease in the Registry of Records.
-Parties predominantly elect not to record leases (whether commercial or residential) unless they represent or comprise part of a very significant investment and are long term in nature.
+As noted in 6.14 Specific Regulations, a non-Bahamian tenant may have an obligation to register long-term leases in excess of 21 years with the Investments Board under the International Persons Landholding Act, 1993.
+Except for such long-term leases, there is no requirement to obtain government approval to lease real estate, nor to record the lease in the Registry of Records.
+Parties predominantly elect not to record leases (whether commercial or residential), unless they represent or comprise part of a very significant investment and are long term in nature.

 A standard lease would have provisions entitling the landlord to evict the tenant in certain instances.
-A tenant that alleges wrongful distress or eviction may commence an action to seek relief and defend their interest in the real estate and to right of possession.
-The tenant may often and additionally seek an interlocutory injunction to restrain the landlord’s action in the interim, until the matter can be brought to trial.
+A tenant that alleges wrongful distress or eviction may commence an action to seek relief and defend their interest in the real estate and to the right of possession.
+The tenant may often also seek an interlocutory injunction to restrain the landlord’s action in the interim, until the matter can be brought to trial.
 Given the steps involved in such applications and that a hearing is dependent on the court’s calendar, the timeline of an eviction process can vary considerably.
-During the period of March to June 2020, The Bahamas government ordered a restriction against evictions of resident tenants of residential properties.

-There is no commonly accepted market standard of contract and so parties are free to agree terms as they see fit, with the format and complexity of the contract often being driven by the sophistication of the parties and type of project, and the third-party consultants required by the customer (eg, independent certifying architects, quantity surveyors, or project managers).
+There is no commonly accepted market standard of contract, so parties are free to agree terms as they see fit, with the format and complexity of the contract often being driven by the sophistication of the parties, the type of project and the third-party consultants required by the customer (eg, independent certifying architects, quantity surveyors or project managers).

-Most larger construction contracts will, however, typically follow a US style (such as that of the American Institute of Architects), a UK style (such as that of the joint contracts tribunal), a combination of the two, or even the contractor’s (or developer’s) own standard terms.
+However, most larger construction contracts will typically follow a US style (such as that of the American Institute of Architects), a UK style (such as that of the joint contracts tribunal), a combination of the two, or even the contractor’s (or developer’s) own standard terms.